FVITech/Web1000/README.md

 2. Codility iterations and time complexity.
 3. Stacks and Queues from the FEM-algos course, including implementations
 4. Recursion from FEM-algos and day04 exercises
-5. Review of big oh, recursion, binary search, bubblesort, mergesort.
+5. [Real world example](day05/README.md) of the importance of understanding algo problems
-6. Exam 1
+6. Review of big oh, recursion, binary search, bubblesort, mergesort, quicksort.
-7. Arrays in low level languages (contiguous memory of immutable size), arrays in JS, linked lists (interface and implementation).
-Define interfaces for stacks and queues.
-Go over Euclid's GCD, stacks, and queues.
-Exercises of bubblesort and mergesort with examples.
+7. Linked Lists, Start the tic-tac-toe game
-8. Cover BST, and do the [space station project](space-station.md).
+8. Exam 1
-9. Khan academy graph representation, breadth first search, [Depth First Search]http://www.tutorialspoint.com/data_structures_algorithms/depth_first_traversal.htm, https://www.youtube.com/watch?v=tlPuVe5Otio and Graph Theory Game.
+9. Results from exam, Cover graphs, and do the [space station project](space-station.md), build one of the graph theory games (detailed below under day 9), or start the [sudoku project](sudoku.md).
-10. Sudoku Project
+10. Project work
-11. Sudoku Project (continued)
+11. Project work
-12. Final exam on angular and data structures
+12. Final exam on data structures

 # Day 1